 When travelling, in between all the stress of getting around, the language barriers and the crowds, there are moments of pure joy.
 Something about the place you are in just sparks, and you have this wow moment.
 Sometimes it’s those bucket list places that you just know you are going to love, but more often than not it’s somewhere small and unassuming that you just happen to see and it takes your breath away.
 These are the moments we all travel for, and the moments that keep us coming back for more.
-Here are some moments big and small that sparked that joy in me.
+Here are some moments big and small that sparked that joy during my travels.
 Maybe they will do the same for you.

 Szimpla Kert – Budapest Ruin Bar

 Budapest’s ruin bars are exactly what they sound like – bars set up in the ruins of buildings that were previously condemned.
-They are only a relatively new phemonoma, with the first, Szimpla Ket, opening in 2004 in the old Jewish area of the city.
+They are only a relatively new phemonoma, with the first, Szimpla Kert, opening in 2004 in the old Jewish area of the city.
 Since then dozens have popped up in buildings all over the place.

-I have heard about the ruin bars before our visit in 2017, but I’d not looked into them a whole lot.
+I had heard about the ruin bars before our visit in 2017, but I’d not looked into them a whole lot.
 We were in Budapest for only three nights and I was with my entire family.
 On the last evening there were still a few things I wanted to see but our kids were not keen, so they stayed in and my husband and I went off to explore some more.
 The last place we went to was Szimpla Kert.

 As soon as we walked in I was in awe.
 The bar really is in an old, run down building.
-It is decorated with old, recycled bits and pieces in all sorts of different styles, with graffiti on the walls giving it an edgy urban feel.
+It is decorated with old, recycled bits and pieces in all sorts of different styles, with graffiti on the walls giving it an edgy, urban feel.
 There were lots of small rooms in the two story building, each with it’s own purpose and personality, built around a central outdoor area.
 It was a delight to grab a drink and rest our legs, then explore all the little nooks and crannies.
-It was a warm summers evening, and there was a great feeling of joy as the patrons relaxed and just enjoyed the atmosphere.
+It was a warm summer evening, and there was a great feeling of joy as the patrons relaxed and just enjoyed the atmosphere.

 Channelling Indiana Jones in Petra